ESSENTIALS OF DIAGNOSIS & TREATMENT

 Dysplasia is progressive with growth unless the instability is corrected.
 If the dislocation is corrected in the first few weeks of life, the dysplasia can be completely reversible and a normal hip will more likely develop.
 If the dislocation or subluxation persists with age, the deformity will worsen until it is not completely reversible, especially after the walking age.
 For this reason, it is important to diagnose the deformity and institute treatment early.

-Most unstable hips undergo spontaneous correction by 2–6 weeks of age.
 A Pavlik harness, which maintains reduction by placing the hip in a flexed and abducted position, can be easily used to treat dislocation or dysplasia diagnosed in the first few weeks or months of life (Figure 26–7).
 In order to be safely treated in a Pavlik harness, hips must be manually reducible with only gentle manipulation.
 Forced abduction, or reduction requiring extremes of motion for stability, can lead to avascular necrosis of the femoral head and is contraindicated.
 The use of double or triple diapers is ineffective.
 An orthopedic surgeon with experience managing the problem is best to supervise treatment.

 A Pavlik harness used to treat developmental dysplasia of the hip.